-The Silence Feature is intended to temporarily silence the horn while you identify and correct the problem.
-Do not use the Silence Feature in horn will start sounding again. continues to increase-the device will go back into alarm.
+Never remove the batteries to guiet an unwanted alarm.
+Removing The Silence Feature is intended to temporarily silence the horn while you identify and correct the problem.
+Do not use the Silence Feature in nergency situations.
+It will not correct a CO problem or extinguish a The Silence Feature can temporarily quiet an unwanted alarm for several the batteries disables the alarm and removes your protection.